Giancarlo Stanton Player Props: Yankees vs. White Sox

 White Sox Pitching Rankings

-- White Sox pitchers combine to allow the second-most home runs in baseball (86 total, 1.4 per game).
+- The White Sox give up the second-most home runs in baseball (86 total, 1.4 per game).

+- Lynn (4-6) gets the starting nod for the White Sox in his 13th start of the season.
+He's put together a 6.55 ERA in 67 1/3 innings pitched, with 76 strikeouts.

-- His last time out was on Wednesday against the Los Angeles Angels, when the right-hander went four innings, surrendering eight earned runs while allowing eight hits.
+- In his last appearance on Wednesday, May 31, the right-hander went four innings against the Los Angeles Angels, giving up eight earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.